tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/Activities/03-Stu_Writing_an_Auction_Contract/README.md

 ## Hints

-* In case you need some help with this contract, visit the [solidty documentation on auction contracts](https://solidity.readthedocs.io/en/v0.5.3/solidity-by-example.html#simple-open-auction) to gain additional insight.
+* In case you need some help with this contract, visit the [Solidity documentation on auction contracts](https://solidity.readthedocs.io/en/v0.5.3/solidity-by-example.html#simple-open-auction) to gain additional insight.